hadcl4/Thunder/emulators/README.md

 ```
 sudo cp box64 /usr/local/bin/box64
 ```
 There also are some additional steps to get Box64's binfmt running, but we won't document that here.
+This build has been tested on RPiOS and doesn't work currently.
 ## mGBA
 - Platform: Gameboy Advance
 - Arch: aarch64
 - Renderer: OpenGL
 #### Additional Notes:
-This build was compiled on a Raspberry Pi 4 with 8GB RAM, running Ubuntu 21.04, and has not been tested on other systems.
+This build was compiled on a Raspberry Pi 4 with 8GB RAM, running Ubuntu 21.04.
 In settings you must select OpenGL 1.x as the renderer.
+This build has been tested on RPiOS and doesn't work currently.